 The people living in these districts often pay more than 50% of their income towards rent and their housing is too often in a state of disrepair.
 These are the circumstances that make our work to provide housing that is safe and affordable still critical needs as demand for and the cost of housing continues to rise.

-More information on housing conditions and costs as well as information on health, education, incomes in the Bronx is available from the University Neighborhood Housing Corporation at unhp.org.
+More information on housing conditions and costs as well as information on health, education, incomes in the Bronx is available from the University Neighborhood Housing Program at unhp.org.